 It is recommended that the score assigned should relate to the overall performance of the laboratory.
-A laboratory may choose through consultations and discussions among the members of Empowered Committee and Collegium a robust and reasonable method to determine performance average lab score that is normalized to a score of 1.0 before start of this exercise.
+A laboratory may choose through Empowered Committee a robust and reasonable method to determine performance average lab score that is normalized to a score of 1.0.
+The grading A+ to B proposed can correspond to this.